Admissions (Undergraduate)

 Subject Requirements

-CSU requires that first-time freshman applicants complete, with grades of C or better, a comprehensive pattern of college preparatory study totaling 15 units.
+The CSU requires that first-time freshman applicants complete, with grades of C- or higher, a comprehensive pattern of college preparatory study totaling 15 units.
 A “unit” is one year of study in high school.
 A grade of CR or P will be honored for coursework completed during the winter, spring, summer, or fall 2020 and during winter, spring, or summer 2021 terms.

 Social Science, 2 years